-Holly Danger is a motion graphic designer, video editor and live-performance video artist based in Stamford, CT.
-By day she is the full-time Creative Director for Gartner’s video department, Studio 56, and by night, she is the owner and curator of the Danger Gallery.
+Pushing the boundaries in multimedia art for nearly two decades, Holly Danger is a creative director, motion graphic designer, video editor, and live-performance video artist, based in Stamford, CT.
+She is also the owner and curator of the experimental art space and post-production studio, Danger Gallery.

-The foundation of Danger’s work stems from an early obsession with typography and graphic design from 1960′s PRINT magazines.
-As her work evolved through her career, it has expanded from printed works to motion graphics and from video editing to video performance.
+The foundation of Danger’s work stems from an early obsession with typography and design magazines from the 1960′s.
+As her work evolved, she has expanded from printed works to motion graphics and from video editing to video performance.

 Most of her work aims to explore the relationship between art and music and to use them to create experiential environments.
 Danger uses a variety of analog and digital techniques to achieve vibrant textures in her work while maintaining a graphic sensibility overall.
-In both her printed works and video projects you’ll find a multidisciplinary approach using mixed-media collage, ripped paper, graphics, animation, vinyl records, wood and resin.
+In both her printed works and video projects you’ll find a multidisciplinary approach using mixed-media collage, ripped paper, digital design and animation.

 Please email me at firstname.lastname@example.org to request hi-res photos, videos, bios and other press materials you may need for your publication.